 Founders Week Award Criteria

-The Faculty Senate is charged with the task of creating written criteria for assessing candidates for Founders Week awards in three categories (teaching, research and public service).
-The criteria are intended to assist the awards committee members in applying uniform standards across schools and to enable nominators to prepare a portfolio that is competitive.
+The Faculty Senate is charged with creating written criteria for assessing candidates for Founders Week awards in three categories: teaching, research, and public service.
+The criteria are intended to help the awards committee apply uniform standards across schools and enable nominators to prepare competitive portfolios.

 Recommendation for Implementation

-The schools are advised to seek a champion to prepare the portfolio for an award candidate.
-The champion should be someone very conversant in the scientific, academic or public service aspects of the candidate’s career.
-In addition, support is needed from the respective schools for an administrative liaison with skills related to writing, editing and organizing the information.
+Schools are advised to seek a champion to prepare their award candidate's portfolio.
+The champion should be very conversant in the scientific, academic, or public service aspects of the candidate’s career.
+In addition, an administrative liaison is needed from the respective schools to write, edit, and organize the portfolio's information.

 A. General Criteria

-- Description of the individual in terms of academic or professional or public achievement.
+- Description of the individual in terms of academic, professional, or public achievement.
 A designated champion of the candidate should write a narrative that highlights achievements by the candidate.
 Target questions concern the following (Exhibit 1):

 - Demonstrate that the scope of the individual’s work/effort is worthy of recognition relative to peers in their chosen field.